documentnode/documentnode.io/Site builder/Search on website.md

 ## Term presence

 By default, the search engine combines multiple terms together in a search with a logical **OR**.
 That is, a search for "foo bar" will match documents that contain "foo" or contain "bar" or contain both.
-This behaviour is controllable at the term level, i.e. the presence of each term in matching documents can be specified.
+This behavior is controllable at the term level, i.e. the presence of each term in matching documents can be specified.
 By default, each term is optional in a matching document, though a document must have at least one matching term.
 It is possible to specify that a term must be present in matching documents, or that it must be absent in matching documents.

 To indicate that a term must be present in matching documents the term should be prefixed with a plus (+) and to indicate that a term must be absent the term should be prefixed with a minus (-).
 Without either prefix the term’s presence in matching documents is optional.